syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 ## Version Mismatch

-If the application is registered with another version license key, the following error message will pop up when launching the application.
+If the application is registered with another version's license key, the following error message will pop up when launching the application.

-This error message will be shown if the license key is another version's license key.

 **Error Message:**The included Syncfusion license is invalid (Version mismatch).
 Please refer to this help topic(https://help.syncfusion.com/es/licensing/version/) for more information.